 As a leader, you should be prepared for questions like: “How does this affect my job?”
 “Is there training available?”
 “Will this affect my performance review?”
 And perhaps most importantly: “What happens if I don’t use it?”

 Every change initiative has a learning curve associated with it.
-The steepness of the curve is not only dependent on the ease of use of the software, but also on the team and plan involved in implementing it.
+The steepness of the curve is not only dependant on the ease of use of the software, but also on the team and plan involved in implementing it.

 This also helps you identify any potential issues or problems with the technology before making it available company-wide.

-You can start your pilot program by testing with a small group of employees (usually ~10-20).
+You can start your pilot programme by testing with a small group of employees (usually ~10-20).
 Depending on your company size, you can then run another test with a larger group of employees (~50-100) after making changes based on feedback from the first round of tests.

 This pilot process ensures that all kinks are ironed out and your team will be more willing to get onboard with the new technology if others they know have tested it out.

 Once you’ve introduced your team to the new technology, it’s important to continue providing training and support as needed.
 This can be done in a number of ways, including:

 Providing access to knowledgeable people who can help with problems or questions that arise while they’re learning.